nakosung/docker-consul-ec2/README.md

 }
 ```

-Install docker and consul on each ec2 node (ubuntu 14.04 LTS)
+Install docker and consul on ec2 instances (ubuntu 14.04 LTS)
 --------------
 * Make sure that security group permits inbound TCP/UDP from same sg.
 * Let an instance have IAM role created above.